meher12/spring-batch-processing/README.md

 ## 7. Real Time Use Case with Database Migration
 1. Database Migration (PostgreSQL To MySQL) with Spring Batch
    1. Create university db in PostgreSQL and MySQL
+   2. Update source code by adding DatabaseConfig class and define the two Beans